SudhanshuBlaze/Bengaluru-House-Prices-prediction/README.md

 # Bengaluru-House-Price-prediction

-## Using Pyhton's sci-kit learn library for training a model and predicting Bengaluru House prices.
+## Using Python's sci-kit learn library for training a model and predicting Bengaluru House prices.
 Which includes:
   Data pre-processing
   Data visualisation